Tuttotorna/OMNIABASE/PHILOSOPHY.md

 It opens access to a level that was already there, but not available under ordinary observation.

-Omniabase aims to do the same for representation.
+OMNIABASE aims to do the same for representation.

 Its purpose is not to replace familiar forms of seeing, but to look further into what remains structurally beyond a single view.

-This is why Omniabase is not a war against prior knowledge.
+This is why OMNIABASE is not a war against prior knowledge.

 It is a continuation of knowledge at a deeper structural resolution.